SamanthaBooth81/clay_and_fire/README.md

     - Delivery Cost
     - Grande Total

-- The above details contained within the order confirmation matched the bag items, order total, and the order in the database.
+- The above details contained within the order confirmation matched the items initially added to the shopping bag, the checkout form page Order Summary, and the order in the database.

 ### 8. As a shopper, I want to be able to receive an email confirmation of my order so that I have proof of my order for my records.